nourgaser/CMinusCompiler/README.md

 The parser is implemented by specifying C-'s grammar using the BNF notation for YACC to generate the parser in C.

 ## How to Use
 Clone this repo and cd to it:
+<br>(this will clone into your home directory; feel free to change the paths used here)
 ```bash
 git clone https://github.com/nourgaser/CMinusCompiler ~/CMinusCompiler &&
 cd ~/CMinusCompiler